What Is Eosinophilic Esophagitis (EoE)?

 Several genes have been identified to contribute to EoE including CAPN14 (at chromosome 2p23) and TSLP (at chromosome 5q22).

-The increase of eosinophils cells causes injury and inflammation to the esophagus.
+The increase of eosinophils cells causes injury and inflammation of the esophagus.

 What Type Of Damage Does Eosinophilic Esophagitis Cause?